polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 ### Extrapolated expressions

-As of from version 9.7.1 you can nest expressions, or create extrapolated expressions.
+Hyperlambda also allows you to nest expressions, or create extrapolated expressions.
 This is quite useful since it allows you to parametrise expressions, such that parts of your expressions are dynamically changing according to the value of a nested expression.
 To understand the idea imagine the following.